Azure-Samples/storage-dotnet-sas-getting-started/README.md

 ## Running this sample

-By default, this sample is configured to run against the storage emulator.
+By default, this sample is configured to run against the Storage Emulator.
 You can also modify it to run against your Azure Storage account.

-To run the sample using the storage emulator (default option):
+To run the sample using the Storage Emulator (default option):

-1. Start the Azure storage emulator (once only) by pressing the Start button or the Windows key and searching for it by typing "Azure storage emulator".
+1. Start the Azure Storage Emulator (once only) by pressing the Start button or the Windows key and searching for it by typing "Azure Etorage Emulator".
 Select it from the list of applications to start it.
 2. Set breakpoints and run the project using F10.

 To run the sample using a storage account

-1. Open the app.config file and comment out the connection string for the emulator (UseDevelopmentStorage=True) and uncomment the connection string for the storage service (AccountName=[]...)
+1. Open the app.config file and comment out the connection string for the Emulator (UseDevelopmentStorage=True) and uncomment the connection string for the storage service (AccountName=[]...)
 2. Create a storage account through the Azure Portal and provide your [AccountName] and [AccountKey] in the App.Config file.
 See http://go.microsoft.com/fwlink/?LinkId=325277 for more information